autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 Often stacking/bagging will produce superior accuracy than hyperparameter-tuning, but you may experiment with combining both techniques.

-## Getting predictions (inference options)
+## Prediction options (inference)

-Even if you've started a new Python session (possibly on a new machine) since last calling `fit()`, you can still load a previously trained predictor from disk:
+Even if you've started a new Python session since last calling `fit()`, you can still load a previously trained predictor from disk:

 ```{.python .input}
 predictor = task.load(output_directory)
 ```

-Here, `output_directory` is the same folder previously passed to `fit()`, in which all the trained models have been saved.
+Above `output_directory` is the same folder previously passed to `fit()`, in which all the trained models have been saved.
 You can train easily models on one machine and deploy them on another.
 Simply copy the `output_directory` folder to the new machine and specify its new path in `task.load()`.

 We can make a prediction on an individual example rather than a full dataset: